charles-uno/Bloodlines/04_how_to_play.md

 There is no turn order per se.
 Players participate when they have something to add.
 That said, the GM should moderate play to ensure that everyone participates.
 For example, an underparticipating players can be called to action with, "The troll bellows menacingly.
 Oxyehenhuain, what's your plan?" or "Tor Byorn, what are you up to while she is in the meeting with Ambassador Xictli?"

+> Is that last bit actually an example?
+Can we phrase it like one?

 The GM can interject at any time to call for a roll, in order to judge the outcome of a given action.
 This chapter addresses how rolls work from the players' perspective, while a more thorough discussion of the GM's role can be found in Chapter 6.

 ## Rolling Dice